+Before you plan your 2 day Dubai itinerary you will need to know how to get around.
 The easiest way to get around Dubai is via taxi.
 It’s a lot cheaper than you think, and realistically public transport isn’t great especially when you are limited with time.
 Our hotel had the option for us to book a private car to pick us up from the airport and take us straight there.
 This was perfect because we didn’t have to think much after arriving.
 We just followed the man holding a card with our names on it.
-The drive from the airport is incredible and we spent most of the time just staring out the window soaking it all in.
+The drive from the airport is incredible and was a nice start to our 2 day Dubai itinerary.
+We spent most of the time just staring out the window soaking it all in.
 There is sand everywhere constantly reminding you, you are in a desert but then you have the modern buildings giving Dubai that oasis feel.

 Choosing your hotel for your 2 days in Dubai

-Of course our first stop after settling into the hotel was the Burj Khalifa.
-It is accessible through the Dubai Mall, and at 828 metres high it certainly has its place in the Dubai skyline.
+Something that you have to add to your 2 day Dubai itinerary is the Burj Khalifa.
+The Burj Khalifa is the tallest building in the world at a staggering 828 metres high.
+It’s also the most recognisable building in Dubai.
+To access the structure, you need to go via the Dubai Mall.
 You need to pre-purchase a time stamped ticket, so sometimes this means it is not always possible to go up straight away.
 If you are unable to book online prior and do have to wait then it is not the end of the world because the Mall of Dubai is certainly on the list of things to see in Dubai anyway.

 Once up the observation deck is located on the 124th floor of the building.
 The view is just incredible although ours was slightly skewed as there was a lot of dust in the air.
 It is definitely not for the faint hearted, as when you look down cars become comparable in size to ants.
 I am not the best person when it comes to heights and when we step into a lift to get to the top of a tall building I do tend to panic.
 I then somehow manage to stress Dave out and we are both nervous wrecks by the time we reach the top.
 In the Burj Khalifa however you are treated to a multimedia presentation in the lift whilst making your way up.
 It was a welcome yet informative distraction to me.

-Back on solid ground it’s a great time to explore the Dubai Mall.
-It’s actually the world’s largest shopping centre which includes all your usual shops and restaurants as well as an amusement park and an aquarium and an ice skating rink.
+Back on solid ground the Dubai Mall is another must to add to your 2 days in Dubai.
+Even if you aren’t a fan of shopping which truth be told neither of us are, it is still worth a visit.
+Why?
+Well, it’s actually the world’s largest shopping centre which includes all your usual shops and restaurants as well as an amusement park, an aquarium and an ice skating rink.
 It is well worth the visit especially in those summer months when you learn that air-conditioning is your friend.
 Next to the mall is the Souq-Al-Bahar with more shopping options as well as some waterfront dining.
 It’s a great experience and is more traditional in design that the mall itself.

 Explore the Souks

 Dubai has a lot of man made and modern wonders so we definitely recommend embracing the traditional side with a visit to the Gold Souk and Old Dubai.
+In fact this is a must as part of any 2 day Dubai itinerary.
 We decided to do this as early as possible because of the heat, so we hopped in a taxi first thing in the morning and were whisked away to the souk.
 The souk has over 300 retailers and most of these do trade exclusively in jewellery however you can also purchases souvenirs such as genie lamps and shisha pipes.
 Across the creek is Bur Dubai which is the historic part of Dubai where you can get a boat across and explore the many souks and museums.

 The monorail to the Atlantis